mohammadali66/aurora/projects/select2-aurora/README.md

 </select2-aurora>
 ```

-If you use both _optionList_ and _apiUrl_ simultaneous, the module just use _apiUrl_.
+If you use both _optionList_ and _apiUrl_ simultaneously, the module will only use _apiUrl_.

 ## Source code

-The project is open source, and you can access to source code [here](https://github.com/mohammadali66/aurora/tree/master/projects/select2-aurora)
+The project is open source and you can access the source code [here](https://github.com/mohammadali66/aurora/tree/master/projects/select2-aurora)

-## Legal
-Copyright (C) 2020-2021 Mohammad Ali Khandan

-Copyright (C) 2020-2021 AuroraBook

-This software is licensed under the MIT License.